22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 A pickguard is a protective cover of the guitar.
 It protects the guitar from scratches, wear, and dings from hard pick, even the most aggressive strummer.

-It is available in various colors and designs and is easy to upgrade as per our requirements.
+It is available in various colors and designs and is easy to upgrade to meet our requirements.

 Output Jack